MegaMakers/brand/readme.md

 While I technically own the trademark for MegaMaker, I want to enable members to print their own apparel + stickers if it's cheaper for them to do so.

 [View high-quality logos and branding](https://www.dropbox.com/sh/4ovoucuotpf17kb/AABms5RfheLlimLsvmGXCNZCa?dl=0)

+### Legal wording

+> You may make t-shirts, desktop wallpaper, or other merchandise with MegaMaker Marks on them, though only for yourself and your friends (meaning people from whom you don’t receive anything of value in return).
+You can’t put the trademarks on anything that you produce commercially (whether or not you make a profit) — at least not without receiving written permission.